By Lisa and Glenn Geng

 Lightning does strike twice!!
 Dakota’s Story

-Our apraxic son Tanner’s older brother, Dakota, had many horrific, and some life threatening head and neck injuries from a traumatic delivery.
-We spent the first years of his life going from one hospital or neurologist’s, or therapists office to another desperatly trying to help our son -who was in therapy overseen by neurologists from 3 weeks of age..
+Our apraxic son Tanner’s older brother, Dakota, had many horrific, and some life-threatening head and neck injuries from a traumatic delivery.
+We spent the first years of his life going from one hospital or neurologist’s, or therapists office to another desperately trying to help our son -who was in therapy overseen by neurologists from 3 weeks of age.

-Dakota was a late talker, and the same pediatricians who were not concerned about Tanner, were very aggressive in trying to find out why Dakota was not talking.
-Dakota was evaluated and treated by numerous neurodevelopmental MDs in NY and NJ, however he spent the most amount of time under the treatment of pediatric neurologist Dr. Trevor DeSouza from Madison, NJ who we loved.
-Dr. DeSouza told us that there was a large window up to the age of 3, and a slightly smaller window up to the age of 6.
-I’ll never forget sitting in the one neurologist’s office with tears coming down my face as he told us that our then 2 year old son Dakota had a 6 month delay, and because of the amount of head injuries Dakota sustained, there was no one who could tell us if this delay would be permanent or not.
+Dakota was a late talker, and the same pediatricians who were not concerned about Tanner were very aggressive in trying to find out why Dakota was not talking.
+Dakota was evaluated and treated by numerous neurodevelopmental MDs in NY and NJ, however, he spent the most amount of time under the treatment of pediatric neurologist Dr. Trevor DeSouza from Madison, NJ who we loved.
+Dr. DeSouza told us that there was a large window up to the age of 3 and a slightly smaller window up to the age of 6.
+I’ll never forget sitting in the one neurologist’s office with tears coming down my face as he told us that our then 2-year-old son Dakota had a 6 month delay, and because of the number of head injuries Dakota sustained, there was no one who could tell us if this delay would be permanent or not.

 The most important advise Dr. Desouza gave us, other than more therapy, was to “spend as much time as possible in the next few years stimulating Dakota’s brain.”